billthefarmer/editor/README.md

 ### Save as
 Use the dialog and the **Save** button or the **Storage** button to use the android file manager to save the file.
-Use the **Charset** button to change the character set.
-It shows the current set, default `UTF-8`.

 ### Search
 Enter search text in the field that pops up in the toolbar.
 The first